GTBitsOfGood/tech-team/boilerplate/boilerplate.md

     res.render('index', { title: 'Express' });
     ```

-    To fix this bug simply change the line to read:
+    To fix this bug, simply change the line to read:
     ```javascript
     res.send('this is an API route');
     ```

 ## Putting Everything Together

 Congrats!
-You've made it throught most of the work so far!
+You've made it through most of the work so far!
 Now we just need to do a little more work to set up our repo to be deployed to Heroku.

 1. Navigate to the root of your project repository.
 2. Create an empty `package.json` file in the root of your directory.
 If you've followed along correctly you shouldn't have one here yet -- there should be one at `client/package.json` and another at `server/package.json`.
 The `package.json` in the root of the repository will be used so that Heroku knows how to properly build and run our app in production.